 Either way, one thing is clear; having some smoking experience under your belt will help you use green wood effectively.

 So what do you think?
-Will you be adding green wood to your smoker?
+Will you be adding fresh cut wood to your smoker?